Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

-Whenever I need to remotely access a service running on one of my computers I simply connect using the dyamic DNS host name.
-It's much easier to remember a DNS name, and if your ISP changes the address it's completely transparent to you.
+Whenever I need to remotely access a service running on one of my computers, I simply connect using the dynamic DNS hostname.
+It's much easier to remember a DNS name, and if your ISP changes the address, it's completely transparent to you.

 Uses for Dynamic DNS